 Overweight: Is being overweight unhealthy or not?

-In addition, it is possible that assumptions about lifestyles of normal weight patients are made which are incorrect.
+It is also possible that assumptions about lifestyles of normal weight patients are made which are incorrect.

 Normal weight people are not necessarily more physically active, or more likely to follow a healthy eating plan than overweight or obese people.